 Are you Crazy Busy?
 Do you need a Time Warp?

-Two weeks before I taught a Mentor Training class, I was on the verge of a meltdown.
+Two weeks before I taught a Live Facilitator Training class, I was on the verge of a meltdown.
 Too many things to do, not enough hands to do them with… and definitely not enough time to get it all done before the participants were scheduled to arrive.

 In my frantic state, time seemed to race by and not many of my tasks were getting completed.
 Furthermore, I had to reluctantly stop in the middle and fly out of state because I was scheduled to meet with one of my mentors – a meeting that was not easy to come by and which I didn’t dare cancel.

 After an incredible meeting (getting my head back in the right place), I came home at peace.

 I didn’t immediately jump back into my preparations for the event.
 I spent some time with my kids in a non-rushed manner, and enjoyed peace of mind, knowing that everything was going to turn out okay.

 (Note: nothing on my list changed.
 In fact, I even had even LESS time than before.
 The only thing that changed was the way I viewed the situation.)

 Once I was ready, I returned to my tasks and calmly started checking them off one at a time.
 When I was done, I realized I still had about four or five days left to prepare, and yet there was nothing more that I needed to do!